greydanus/greydanus.github.io/about_me.md

 ## About me

 I am an ex-professional researcher (Google Brain, DARPA, CERN, and Dartmouth College).
-I now work for a startup called [Windscape AI](https://windscape.ai/) and run a real estate company called Greenfield Properties.
+I now work for a startup called [Windscape AI](https://windscape.ai/) and run a small rental company called Greenfield Properties.
 I continue to write blog posts and short papers about scientific topics that interest me.
 I believe that good research springs from genuine passion and curiosity.

 My research interests vary but often involve the intersection between physics -- one of the oldest and most theoretical fields of science -- and ML -- one of the youngest and most data-oriented.
 Most of my research projects involve trying to build something novel by combining old, established ideas in a new way.
 Examples include [Hamiltonians and neural networks](../2019/05/15/hamiltonian-nns/), [structural optimization and Autograd](../2019/05/15/hamiltonian-nns/) and [biological morphogenesis and CNNs](../2022/05/23/studying-growth/).
 I care about communicating my work and making it easy to replicate.